 She drew back her hand, and waited.
 The connection was still there.
 He watched her until his inner eyes closed.
 Then things were dark again, but for sounds and voices and worry in the air, and Rose’s hand on his chest, quickening his pulse.

-There was something else, whispering at the borders miles south of there too.
-Fire and fear taking the place of arid desperation.
+There was something else, whispering at the borders miles south of there too, fire and fear taking the place of arid desperation.
 It seemed important, but it didn’t have a name, and it was becoming less important to the moment as darkness was not only snapping at his heels this time but coiling around the shoddy motel like a constrictor.
-Its dismay seeped through the doors and the windows, then rose over everything like a flood.
+Its dismay seeped through the doors and the windows, then rose over everything like a building wave.
 He could hardly breathe.

 She opened her eyes and stared up from the abyss.
 “Now?” they asked.